 C:\...\MyFolder> pip download alyvix

-Copy the entire directory onto the removable media, then copy that directory onto the target machine
+Copy the entire directory onto the target machine

 Use the Python installer now on the target machine to install Python following the instructions above

 Open a command prompt in the directory on the target machine and install Alyvix with this command:

 Check that the installation was successful by starting Alyvix Editor: